FIE vs OÜ in Estonia 2026: Taxes, Risks, and Best Fit

 Can I start as FIE and switch to OÜ later?

 Yes.
 Many founders do.
-The key is planning the transition and documenting the move of clients/contractual obligations properly.
+Plan the transition, document the move of clients/contracts properly, and close FIE obligations cleanly.

 Where can I register an OÜ in Estonia?